Skyvell/bmw-commision-design/README.md

 ### Throughput needs
 - The files to be uploaded are relatively small.
 Lambda will be used for parsing.
-- The data to be read and processed monthly from midas is not very substantial.
+- The data to be read and processed monthly from Midas is not very substantial.
 Lambda will be used for this as well.

 ### AWS components
-AWS s3, Lambda, DynamoDB will cover the scalability and throughput needs of the product.
+AWS S3, Lambda, DynamoDB will cover the scalability and throughput needs of the product.

-### Commission matrix file structure and data
+### Commission matrix file structure
 This is how the Matrix data will be structured in Excel.

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

 The matrix placement in the excel file should follow a standardised layout.
 A proposition is that the first matrix should be placed in the top left corner, and every new matrix placed to the right of the previous matrix, with a blank column in between.
 Another option is a new matrix on every "page" of the excel document.
 The files should be uploaded in .xlsx format.
 The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Matrix file, and which year the matrices should apply to.
 I suggest matrix_yyyy.xlsx, but anything that follows the previously mentioned prerequisites should suffice.

-### Sales volume targets file structure and data
+### Sales volume targets file structure
 This is how the Agent Sales Target Volumes data will look.

 ![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)

 This looks pretty straight forward from a data processing perspective.
 The files should be uploaded in .xlsx format.
-The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Sales Target file, and which year it represents.
+As with the Matrix files, these files should follow a predetermined naming convention, in order to uniquely identify that the file is a Sales Target file, and which year it represents.
 I suggest sales_targets_yyyy.xlsx.

 ### Data needed from Midas